shikwang/MMM-language/README.md

 ```

-io.cpp is for external openCV library
+io.cpp is for external openCV library;
 io_compile.sh is to compile with io.cpp